CMPUT301W20T03/OnTime/README.md

 # CMPUT301W20T03 PROJECT
 # ONTIME
 > Our project is making a handy, neat taxi-hailing app.
-It has two modes for the driver and rider.
+It has two modes for the user: driver and rider.
 Rider can send the request and driver can pick them up and get paid.
 Notice that we use QR code to make the payment! 👀

 ## Table of contents
 * [General info](#general-info)